• Skip to primary navigation

 The home goods part has everything from plates and cups, chopsticks, donabes, and these cute bento boxes.

-The pantry goods has everything from tinned fish (so many different kinds, I'm working my way through them all), furikake, miso soup mix, sushi vinegar, bonito flakes, nori, etc. There is also a freezer box with ikura (when in season) and other treats.
+The pantry goods has everything from tinned fish (so many different kinds, I'm working my way through them all), furikake, miso soup mix, sushi vinegar, bonito flakes, nori, etc.

 ...where you can opt to add soda and/or honey, to onigiri (I haven't seen those in awhile so be sure to get a few if you spot them), and...

 Ohagi are Japanese sweets made of mochi rice.
 The mochi rice is cooked, and formed into a tight (but not too tight) ball, and then wrapped with red bean paste.
-The Rice Factory's trio container always has two regular ohagi and a third one that's dusted in crushed, toasted rice.
+The Rice Factory's trio container above has two regular ohagi and a third one that's dusted in crushed, toasted rice.
 That one is my favorite heheh.

 I like visiting The Rice Factory because they keep changing things.
 My mom and I are always finding reasons to stop by.
 Always new food products.
 New drinks, new snacks.
 I learn a little bit more with each visit, that's also a happy feeling.
 Till next time ^_^